-Use filter() function to remove None from a list in Python.
+Use the filter() function to remove None from a list in Python.
 Other ways are the Naive Method and list comprehension.

 Example remove None in Python